k0rventen/flask-gatekeeper/README.md

 It's not meant to be a replacement for other, more complex banning & rate limiting modules like `flask-Limiter` or `flask-ipban`.

 It has the following specificities:

 - no dependencies,
 - quite fast due to the use of `collections.deque`,
-- in-memory storage (no persistence across restarts)
+- in-memory storage (no persistence across restarts).

 Full documentation can be found here: https://k0rventen.github.io/flask-gatekeeper/